jwodder/pyrepo/README.rst

 Restrictions
 ============
-``jwodder-pyrepo`` relies on various assumptions about project layout and formatting; see `the project wiki on GitHub`__ for details.
+``pyrepo`` relies on various assumptions about project layout and formatting;
+see `the project wiki on GitHub`__ for details.
 Most notably, it does not support the following types of projects:

 __ https://github.com/jwodder/pyrepo/wiki/Project-Layout-Specification